 You can adjust the brightness, text color and font size on the Tilting screen.
 Adjusting the screens backlight brightness can reduce battery usage.
-Writing on the Luminex on page 35 for more information about brightness, text color and font size settings.

 Depending on the selected function, the tilting touch screen shows:

 - the title bar with a battery icon, battery gauge reflecting the approximate main battery level, audio recording status when audio is active, the number of steno strokes for the open file and the estimated number of pages for the open file. - the transcript text, steno, brief suggestions or file number messages. - menu bar from which you select options or perform an action. - warning messages, such as "Low Battery."